rixx/books.rixx.de/data/reviews/dorothy-l-sayers/strong-poison/index.md

 ---

-I like Strong Poison a whole lot – Peter meets Harriet for the first time, and behaves like a bit of an idiot, which feels realistic and is appreciated.
+I like Strong Poison a whole lot – Peter meets Harriet for the first time, and behaves like a bit of an idiot, which is both realistic and appreciated.
 Lots of terrible things about society in those days are displayed ostensibly without judgement, but with lots of judgement just by the looks Mrs Sayers throws at said society.
 It's delightful.

 It's also a book that shows very strongly where Lois McMaster Bujold got some of her inspiration for Miles Vorkosigan.